 Do not adjust your set.
-You are reading the Cezanne OnDemand blog.
+You are reading the Cezanne HR blog.
 This is just me practising the ‘introduce yourself with impact’ techniques I learnt at an event on networking last night.

 Going by the large number of HR folk who piled into the room to hear best-selling author Heather Townsend, networking is a pretty hot topic at the moment.

 Much of the discussion about what HR needs to look like in 2012 centres around the need for practitioners to develop a more active external focus.
 There’s a widely held view that networking needs to become a key skill for HR.
 It’s a technique that will help them seek out and share best practice, benchmark their activity and add a fresh edge to their work.

 Let’s be honest though.
 Networking is one of those things we all know we have to do if we want to advance our career/grow our business/extend our influence – but quite frankly most of us would rather pull our fingernails out than enter a room full of strangers clutching a handful of business cards in our sweaty palms.